nyxical420/LegoProxy/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/Nod3IF?referralCode=pmHjGZ)

 ## Note
 Please do not use somebody else's LegoProxy server unless you trust them.
-They can easily fake your requests to send forged / fake data to your game and possibly break it.
-It is recommended you host your own LegoProxy server to prevent forged data.
+They can easily fake your requests to send forged or fake data to your game and possibly break it.
+It is recommended you host your own LegoProxy server to prevent recieving forged or fake data.

 ## LegoProxy Usage
 LegoProxy is very easy to use.
 It works by querying an Roblox API Subdomain and Providing the path for your request.